 Who else is guilty of making the same New Years Resolutions every year?
 My resolutions come down to just a few things in essence: try to like running, consume less cheese, and finally become a grown-up.
 The fact that none of these things seem to ever happen is somehow reassuring (#foreveryoung).

-Luckily for anyone coming to Berlin and perusing this list, I didn’t get too ambitious with my Germany travel and instead have a bunch of cool spots within two hours from Berlin where you can go to unwind and take a break from the pervasive smell of Döner kebap.
+Luckily for anyone coming to Berlin and perusing this list, I didn’t get too ambitious with my Germany travel and instead have a bunch of amazing day trips from Berlin – most of which are within 2-3 hours of the city where you can go to unwind and take a break from the pervasive smell of Döner kebap.

 Are you sold?
 Let’s get started.